realworldocaml/book/en/error-handling.md

-The use of options to encode errors underlines the fact that it's not clear whether a particular outcome, like not finding something on a list, is really an error, or just another valid outcome of your function.
-This turns out to be very context-dependent, and error-aware return types give you a uniform way of handling the result that works well for both situations.
+The use of options to encode errors underlines the fact that it's not clear whether a particular outcome, like not finding something on a list, is an error or is just another valid outcome.
+This depends on the larger context of your program, and thus is not something that a general purpose library can know in advance.
+One of the advantages of error-aware return types is that they work well in both situations.

 ### Encoding errors with `Result`